pockethost/pockethost/packages/dashboard/src/routes/(static)/docs/+page.md

 - **Flexible Plans**: From free forever plans to premium subscriptions and exclusive lifetime offers.
 - **Easy Integration**: Seamlessly integrate with PocketBase and other tools.
 - **Community Support**: Access to a community of like-minded developers and comprehensive documentation.

-## Getting Started

-Ready to simplify your PocketBase hosting experience?
-Get started with PocketHost today:

-1. **Sign Up**: [Create your free account](https://pockethost.io/signup) using a valid email address.
-2. **Deploy an Instance**: Use our intuitive dashboard to deploy your first PocketBase instance.
-3. **Manage and Scale**: Easily manage your projects and watch them scale effortlessly as they grow.
-4. **Explore Features**: Take advantage of our advanced features and consider upgrading to the Pro Tier for even more benefits.

----

-_PocketHost is here to empower you to focus on what you do best—building amazing applications.
-Let us handle the hosting so you can bring your ideas to life._

----

-**Next Steps**:

-- **[Getting Started Guide](/docs/getting-started)**: A step-by-step tutorial to launch your first project.
-- **[Pricing Information](/pricing)**: Detailed breakdown of our plans and offerings.
-- **[Community Support](/support)**: Join our Discord server to connect with other users and get support.